Search

 Freedland believes that Rachel Reeves is on the right track because lower interest rates mean "Investment becomes attractive, so the economy begins to grow", and from this all sorts of wonders will arise.
 He'll not thank you for pointing out that we had near-zero rates for a decade after 2008 during which investment was weak and growth anemic.
 His attempts to convert from his usual Eeyorish hand-wringing (see any article he's ever written on Palestine) to a Polyannish optimism doesn't convince, but he gives it a good go: "There is an extra prize in sight too.
 Britain with low interest rates, governed by a new, ostentatiously sensible government with an enormous parliamentary majority, will look like an island of political stability, especially as France and Germany contend with a surging far right.
 That will attract overseas investment, previously frightened off by the Tory follies of the Brexit years, which means yet more money in Treasury coffers available for public spending."
 Finally, those sunny uplands are in sight and the damage of Brexit is consigned to history.
 The purpose of all this nonsense is not to suggest that Reeves should alter course but that Starmer (subtext: still needs to develop political antennae) should make some popular gestures to signal "that better times are on the way".
 It's all about the vibe, man.

 Right on cue we are now told that Starmer is under pressure to ensure his upcoming conference speech offers "hope", though hope of what exactly is unclear.
 When Peter Mandelson is reduced to lauding Ed Miliband as "a man with a plan", you know they are scratching around.
 That this demand for optimism comes not only from "party insiders" but "business leaders" is significant.
 It's clear that the government's focus on doom and gloom is beginning to undermine consumer confidence, and while some of this may be a deliberate ploy to cast whatever crumbs of comfort Starmer comes up with in a better light, it's also clear that this government will be no different to previous Labour administrations in having to toil under the yoke of "business confidence".
 As Michal Kalecki long ago pointed out, that is merely a way of disciplining governments, who in turn are expected to discipline labour.
 The idea that business leaders want a better vibe is absurd.
 What they want is for the government to ease off on any plans to increase tax on capital or to extend workers' rights.
-And it sounds as if Reeves considers delivering that, aka "stability", as her chief goal.
+And it sounds as if Reeves considers delivering that, aka "stability", to be her chief goal.

 In this light, the decision to abolish the Winter Fuel Allowance, the lack of embarrassment over donations and freebies, and the insistence that the autumn budget will be painful are all of a piece, intended to reassure business that this government will prioritise the interests of capital.
 As Phil Burton-Cartledge notes, "Starmer's lorry load of shopping bags and weeks spent in corporate hospitality boxes says loud and clear whose side he's on."
 But there's another signal being transmitted here, from the media to Starmer himself.
 The focus on petty corruption among politicians is always a matter of tone.
 For example, the real critique of Johnson's refurbishment plans for the flat at Number 10 was the assumed vulgarity of the wallpaper.
 This was held to reflect a lack of taste and (the misogyny being all too apparent) a wife out of control with ideas above her station.
 The more serious threat to take Johnson down came much later amidst Partygate.
 The refurb kerfuffle was simply a plea that he be more serious and statesman-like.